cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 * All things under *src*
 * All things at the root path **except** *setting.php*

-*www/index.php* works as the router of mdcms, which matches between URLs and the corresponding post file on your web server.
-Modifying it improperly may cause a defunct mdcms site.
+*www/index.php* works as router of mdcms, which matches between URLs and the corresponding post file on your web server.
+Modifying it improperly may result in a defunct mdcms site.

-*src* places the core library of mdcms.
+*src* places core library of mdcms.
 Unless you want to contribute to mdcms itself, you don't need to change anything here.

 Files in the root of mdcms are configurations and documents.
 You don't need to alter anything here except *setting.php* for a usable mdcms site.